Greetings from The Shipping Tribune!

 Promote Your Organisation & Brand

 Use our global reach to promote your brand.
-The conference presents a unique and unmissable opportunity for organizations to enhance their visibility and promote their brand to their global audience.
-You can reach more than 100,000 industry professionals in various shipping hubs spread across the globe through our e Newsletter and other social media platforms.
+You can reach more than 100,000 industry professionals in various shipping hubs spread across the globe through our e Newsletter (through WhatsApp) and other social media platforms

 Delegate Registrations Fees: